webcamoid/webcamoid/README.md

 ## Build and Install ##

-Visit the [wiki](https://github.com/hipersayanX/webcamoid/wiki) for a complete compile and install instructions.
+Visit the [wiki](https://github.com/hipersayanX/webcamoid/wiki) for a comprehensive compile and install instructions.

 ## Translating ##